PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/README.md

 The billing funnel can handle for you the plan selection, but sometimes you may prefer to present your plan by yourself to be more precise about your offer.

-In such case you should provide to the billing context the selected plan, and if applicable the quantity associated with.
+In such a case you should provide to the billing context the selected plan, and if applicable the quantity associated with.

 ### Add plan selection